-Anonymous asked: Why is JCole mediocre?
+Anonymous said: Why is JCole mediocre?

 Well to provide a little context - I wrote that subtweet in response to a mess of folks on my twitter timeline who were taking great pleasure in the fact that Cole’s record was coming so close to matching the sales of Kanye’s Yeezus.
 This is sort of understandable - Kanye’s a natural heel and he works pretty hard to invoke the wrath of the masses.
 But come the fuck on thinking people, for better or worse he made a very ambitious album and has a bunch of squares banging acid squelches and metallic shard bursts while scratching their heads.
 It might only be subversive as a means to amplify Kanye’s ego, but at least it’s subversive.
 J. Cole made a regular ass mediocre rap record that only appeals to and appeases the mediocre people of the world.